-In 2011 the SFWG accepted the stock assessments for SCI 1 and SCI 2, undertaken using the length-based population model that had been under development for several years (Tuck & Dunn 2012), and updated assessments were accepted in 2013.
-A number of model runs were presented, examining sensitivities to M, selectivity in the fishery, the assumption of equilibrium conditions at the start of the fishery, and data weighting (SCI 2).
-For both assessments, the absolute biomass levels were sensitive to M, but the state of the stock relative to B{θ} was consistent between models.
-Domed-shaped selectivity for the commercial fishery improved fits to length frequencies slightly, and increased weighting in the CPUE data resulted in slightly lower estimates of B{θ} and B{2012} , but none of the sensitivity analyses changed perceptions of stock status.
-Base models were agreed upon with M=0.3, although outputs from 1084
+In 2011 the SFWG accepted the stock assessments for SCI 1 and SCI 2, undertaken using the lengthbased population model that had been under development for several years (Tuck & Dunn 2012), and updated assessments were accepted in 2013 and 2016.
+The text below applies to the 2016 assessment.

-M=0.2 models are also presented.
-In addition, for SCI 2 a further model was investigated in which one selectivity parameter was constrained, to allow calculation of Equivalent Annual Fs.
-Other outputs from the model were not sensitive to this constraint.
+A number of model runs were presented, examining sensitivities to M, data weighting, and a combined area model (two stock model with no migration, sharing growth and selectivity parameters).
+For SCI 1 assessments, the absolute biomass levels and the state of the stock relative to B_0 was relatively consistent 1145 between models, but for SCI 2, both absolute biomass levels and the state of the stock relative to B_0 increased with M. Base models were agreed upon with M=0.3, although outputs from M=0.25 and M=0.35 models are also presented.